lue-bird/elm-review-mini/README.md

 I know I could neither maintain them well nor would I be happy doing so.
 And neither do I have hopes that anyone could.
-For big projects run by a single person, the bus factor becomes increasingly scary as well and I'd be horribly sad for a great tool such as `elm-review` to become stale/abandoned.
+For big projects run by a single person, the bus factor becomes increasingly scary as well and I'd be horribly sad for a tool as great as `elm-review` to become stale/abandoned.

-I'll try hard to find any simplification or anything that reduces the covered area/responsibilities of the project, even if it makes things a bit more rough for users (performance, convenience).
+I'll try hard to find any simplification or anything that reduces the covered area/responsibilities of the project, even if it makes things more rough for users (performance, convenience, even beginner friendliness!).
+You have been warned, I will take away all your favorite APIs and tool interactions!
+Most things that seem rather simple and super cool will sneakily demand "just this edge case as well".
+Wait a few years and we have elm-review all over again.